Free Java 8 security updates from Oracle ended in January.

 Azul can help keep your Java infrastructure secure.Learn How

 When Microsoft decided to make a free open source Java offering available for their Azure and Azure Stack customers, they turned to Azul Systems.
-Today Azure users can access Zulu Enterprise builds of OpenJDK free -- backed by Azure Support and Azul Systems.
+Today Azure users can access Zulu builds of OpenJDK free -- backed by Azure Support and Azul Systems.

 Microsoft wanted to provide their customers with open source builds of Java SE with long-term support that were free of restrictions.

 Through Microsoft’s collaboration with Azul Systems, Azure and Azure Stack customers can use tested, certified Zulu Enterprise builds of OpenJDK backed by Azure Support — at no additional cost.

 As a result of this new initiative, first announced September 25, 2018, Azure-based Java developers are able to access long-term support (LTS) builds of OpenJDK.
 These builds include Java 8, 7, and 6, with future LTS builds available when released by Azul Systems.
 Furthermore, Azure users will also be able to build unlimited Docker images which include the supported Zulu Enterprise builds of OpenJDK using production editions of any Windows or Linux distros available on Azure.

 Background: In late 2012, Microsoft approached Azul Systems with a bold proposal: They wanted to offer Java on the Azure Cloud, unencumbered by complex licensing or end-user restrictions.

 By the Summer of 2013, Azul Zulu was born and formally launched that Fall at JavaOne.
 Zulu complies with the Java SE standards for Java 8, 7, and 6, and is fully supported on Windows desktops and servers as well as the Azure Cloud.